Nick Clegg 'to lead Lib Dems until 2020'

 The statement comes amid speculation that Chief Secretary to the Treasury Danny Alexander is positioning himself for a Lib Dem leadership bid.

-Mr Clegg has led the party since 2007, when he took over from Sir Menzies Campbell.'No vacancy'
+Mr Clegg has led the party since 2007, when he took over from Sir Menzies Campbell.

 Due to a change in the law brought in by the coalition, general elections are scheduled to take place every five years, with the next two set for 2015 and 2020.